thenorthalliance/DockerIntro/README.md

    TIPS: `docker run --name getting-started-container3 -dp 3000:3000 getting-started:1.0.1`
    TIPS: `docker ps`

-3. It turns out you dont want the new changes you made.
-List your containers, stop the current container and start the previous  container that was based on the `getting-started:1.0.0` image and using the same port on your machine.(`getting-started-container`, port:3000) Refresh your browser where you application is running and observe that it is rolled back to the previous version.
+3. It turns out you don't want the new changes you made.
+List your containers, stop the current container and start the previous  container that was based on the `getting-started:1.0.0` image and using the same port on your machine(`getting-started-container`, port:3000).
+Refresh your browser where you application is running and observe that it is rolled back to the previous version.
    TIPS: `docker ps -a`
    TIPS: `docker stop #containerid`
    TIPS: `docker start #containerid`